elituan/GraphBasedTracklet_MTMCT/README.md

 # Overview
-This repository is an official implementation of the "Multi-Vehicle Multi-Camera Tracking with Graph-Based Tracklet Features" paper being published in the IEEE Transactions on Multimedia journal.
+This repository serves as the authorized implementation of the paper titled "Multi-Vehicle Multi-Camera Tracking with Graph-Based Tracklet Features," which is scheduled for publication in the IEEE Transactions on Multimedia journal.

 ## Requirements
 Python 3.8 or later with all ```requirements.txt``` dependencies installed, including `torch>=1.7`.
 To install run: